vantage6/v6-kaplan-meier-py/docs/v6-kaplan-meier-py/validation.rst

 ==========

-A `validation script <https://github.com/vantage6/v6-kaplan-meier-py>`_ is available in the test directory.
+A `validation script <https://github.com/vantage6/v6-kaplan-meier-py>`_ is available in the `tests` directory.
 It can be run with the following command:

 .. code-block:: bash